 Simple foot injuries can cause a build-up effect of irritation over time and also result in plantar fasciitis.
 The sciatic nerve is also strongly connected to the foot, and irritation of the nerve can cause foot pain.
 This is why determining the direct cause of the pain is essential, because ignoring the greater issue will harshly reduce the chance that treatment is effective.

 After determining the cause of your foot pain, directed massage therapy can be very effective as a treatment.
-A registered massage therapist will perform a quick assessment to help discover the reasons for your pain and will direct their efforts accordingly.
+A registered massage therapist will perform a quick assessment to help discover the reasons for your pain and will direct your efforts accordingly.
 The usual areas that directly cause plantar fasciitis include calf muscles, hamstrings, glutes, lower back, and the opposite leg.
 Massage therapy usually works best in conjunction with foot exercises, and your RMT can assist you in finding the right exercises for your needs.

-If you think that you need foot massage in the Winnipeg area, Prairie Sage Massage can help!
+If you think that you need a foot massage in the Winnipeg area, Prairie Sage Massage can help!
 Our RMTs are committed to providing the best care for our patients and are always looking to learn new ways to help!
 Give us a call or email, and book your appointment today!